School dropout rate rising as drought boosts hunger in Zimbabwe

 Zimbabwe also has received a $99 million farm equipment loan from Brazil under the South American country’s More Food for Africa initiative.

-However, Zimbabwe’s agriculture minister said farmers will have to pay for the equipment – which includes tractors, planters and fertilizer spreaders – effectively excluding poor rural farmers.
+However, Zimbabwe’s agriculture minister said farmers will have to pay for the equipment - which includes tractors, planters and fertiliser spreaders - effectively excluding poor rural farmers.

 Critics say lack of equipment is not the key problem and the government should focus on finding ways to ease the impacts of Zimbabwe’s increasingly unpredictable climate on families like Dube‘s.